dpt/The-Great-Escape-in-C/README.md

 **Strings** are stored in ASCII rather than the custom font encoding the original game used (the game font uses the same glyph for ‘0’ and ‘O’).
 The font bitmap data remains encoded as per the game but an `ascii_to_font[]` table is introduced to convert from ASCII to the font encoding.

-### Feeding changes back into .ctl form
+### Feeding changes back into SkoolKit form
 At this point the .ctl disassembly is unavoidably incomplete.
 It’s still full of mysteries and, no doubt, mistakes.
 Having to reimplement the game in concrete C forces many questions which invalidate the existing interpretation of the original code.

 New discoveries ought to be fed back into the SkoolKit-format [TheGreatEscape.ctl](https://github.com/dpt/The-Great-Escape/blob/master/TheGreatEscape.ctl) file.
 At the very least function names must kept in sync.

+(In the meanwhile the .ctl file has been turned into a .skool file.)

-At some point a whole other pass will need to be made over the .ctl file to bring across **all** changes.
+At some point a whole other pass will need to be made over the .skool file to bring across **all** changes.

 ### Obstacles
 When a high-level language is compiled into assembly language a series of passes are made over the code to reduce it down.
 Names are lost, variables are assigned to registers, optimisations are carried out, etc. In converting The Great Escape to C we’re performing a manual decompilation of the game’s assembly language and so reconstructing a form of source code which may not have existed to begin with.